kit-data-manager/visualization-graph-web-component/readme.md

 ```
 **Key Elements**

-- `pid`:  This unique identifier is crucial for linking entities.
+- `id`:  This unique identifier is crucial for linking entities.

 - `properties`: A collection of key-value pairs representing various attributes of the entity.
 Certain properties can be used to establish connections to other entities.